null Skip to main content

 Before choosing a protein supplement, it’s essential to clearly define your primary goal.
 Protein plays a key role in muscle repair, growth, and overall health, but the right protein can vary depending on your focus.
 Below are the best protein options for each major fitness goal.

-Best protein for recovery
+Best Protein for Mass

 For those who are lactose intolerant or follow a dairy-free diet, whey isolate or pea protein are great alternatives.
 Whey isolate contains minimal lactose compared to regular whey concentrate, making it a better choice for people with mild lactose intolerance.
 Pea protein is also naturally dairy-free and easy on the stomach, making it suitable for those who want to avoid dairy products altogether.